ashwinreddy/blog/_notes/Public/Writing.md

 ![](https://lh3.googleusercontent.com/3MKVWAdc861cfRCMCL-RJTSSOsEOM1HBswnVwixczwmhe960zh4u8Rb0kISlqhHByThcO2R-Fs488ZDKcxbbhs3aiSmCmrqgdXX0uZpDZyd5HpTrfR0pFP9NVXjBDQe4Ehv_PDzz)
 > From [Writing is Thinking: Learning to Write with Confidence](https://blog.stephsmith.io/learning-to-write-with-confidence/)

-* In David Solway's "On the Essay," he makes the case that writing always changes us.
 * Writing [[Literature]] is different from other kinds of writing.
 * An important component of writing is the judicious use of [[Metaphor]].